 Alright.
 Getting on side stairs works fine now.
 Are there special rules for frontal stairs?

 We actually only need to make a few small adjustments to add frontal stairs in iteration 8, as the basic logic works the same.
-We made it so only a pre-defined line on frontal stairs can actually be used rather than their whole surface.
+In our game, we made it so only a pre-defined line on frontal stairs can actually be used rather than their whole surface.
 As a result, they have two clearly defined entry points, just like side stairs.
 This also means that the player can always walk past frontal stairs, i.e. both their top and bottom are bypassable, because the width of the stairs sprite is always wider than the entry range.
 In some cases, of course, the player may walk past frontal stairs and bump right into a wall which then stops them anyway.
 The rest (about getting on the stairs) works exactly the same.
 Even better, we don't ever need to account for the player trying to get up frontal stairs by pressing left or right.

 Holding up within entry range causes the player to walk to the entry point and then start walking up the stairs.